Important note

 - If you are informed that your sample has returned an adverse analytical finding (positive doping control test), you should apply to the Australian Sports Drug Medical Advisory Committee (ASDMAC) for a retroactive Therapeutic Use Exemption.

-ASDMAC will at all times, apply the criteria in the WADA International Standard for Therapeutic Use Exemptions.
-They will be guided by the advice to Therapeutic Use Exemption Committees about the granting of Therapeutic Use Exemptions for particular substances.
+- be guided by the advice to Therapeutic Use Exemption Committees, about the granting of Therapeutic Use Exemptions for particular substances.

 Note: there are very strict minimum evidence requirements for all conditions – learn more about medical evidence needed for a TUE.

-Preparing a medical file does not guarantee a Therapeutic Use Exemption will be granted as part of the planned retroactive Therapeutic Use Exemption process.
+Preparing a medical file does not guarantee a Therapeutic Use Exemption will be granted, as part of the planned retroactive Therapeutic Use Exemption process.

 Other considerations

-For any athlete retroactive applications may also be considered if:
+For any athlete, retroactive applications may also be considered if:

 - Emergency or urgent treatment of a medical condition was necessary.